 In one of The Witcher novels when Geralt reminisce his stormy romance with Yennefer, fond memories include her levitation spells.
 And in another - certain wizard's tower is filled with illusions like flowering orchard or naked servant girl.

 Deliberately invoked in Death Masks when Harry uses an enchanted rope to tie up Susan after her vampiric hunger begins to overcome her, and then they have sex to calm her down.

-Molly suggests he try something similar with Susan in Changes, prompting Harry to be a little disturbed at the fact that her mind went there.
+Molly suggests he try something similar with Susan in Death Masks, prompting Harry to be a little disturbed at the fact that her mind went there.
 Molly tends to occasionally weird him out whenever certain aspects of her life, such as her interest in Bondage, are brought up, mostly because he's known her since she was a little girl so it just seems wrong.
 Especially when it's directed at him.